tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/remove-java-runtimes/remove-java-runtimes.md

 In this lab, you will:

-* Create a Delete Java Runtime Work Request using the Java Management Service user interface
+* Create a Delete Java Runtime Work Request using the Java Management Service console interface
 * Verify Java Runtime deletion